 Social Research Prize

 In 2020 Ciao Table created Social Research Prize, an international prize awarded to female researchers for scientific studies investigating processes of socialization, inclusion and social exclusion and the factors that promote them.
-With an innovative formula, the prize consists of a work of art assigned to the Institute to which the researcher recipient of the prize belongs; in fact, research is always the outcome of a process to which the scientific community to which it belongs contributes.
+With an innovative formula, the prize consists of a work of art awarded to the Institute to which the female researcher recipient belongs; in fact, research is always the outcome of a process to which the scientific community to which it belongs contributes.

-Since 2023, the prize has been awarded in collaboration with the Equal Opportunities Service of the University of Italian Switzerland.
+In 2023, the prize was awarded in collaboration with the Equal Opportunity Service of the University of Lugano.

 The Social Research Prize is given to a different country each year.
 The first edition of the prize was awarded to the University of Lugano for innovative neuroscientific research on social inclusion conducted by Rosalba Morese, who in the following years accepted the role of the “godmother” of the award.